-GlassFish provides enterprise level reliability and performance with full clustering and has a wide functionality range.
+GlassFish provides the enterprise level reliability and performance with full clustering and has a wide functionality range.
 It is quite cool in that it allows you to manage the central repository via the admin panel, which supports all features available in GlassFish.
-But as you know, more functions = more resources.
+However, as you know, more functions = more resources.

-Admin page will be available in a new tab.
+5. The Glassfish administration panel can be accessed directly from the Jelastic dashboard: Admin page will be available in a new tab.

 - Jelastic uses gfcluster as a cluster, so if you want to modify something, please apply changes to gfcluster.